Logistics

 Because it needs to run a large data selection from the database and to execute complex algorithms to calculate shortages and create replenishment elements, MRP is usually a performance-intensive application.

 In SAP ERP, the database was usually a performance bottleneck for the MRP execution because too many MRP elements had to be selected from the database and processed by ABAP code.
-MRP was originally designed with logic by which, for each material to be planned, the planning elements were selected individually from the database; each planning element selected was post-processed by ABAP source code, which would check if it was a valid element for MRP.
-For example, MRP would first select planned orders, and then each planned order would be validated by ABAP source code.
+Classic MRP was originally designed with logic by which, for each material to be planned, the planning elements were selected individually from the database; each planning element selected was postprocessed by ABAP source code, which would check if it was a valid element for MRP.
+For example, classic MRP would first select planned orders, and then each planned order would be validated by ABAP source code.
 Then MRP would select production orders, and each order would be validated.
 Then it would select purchase requisitions, and so on, until it finished reading and validating all the planning elements.

 When SAP launched SAP HANA, a powerful in-memory and columnar database, it was clear that MRP performance could be improved by it.
 But though this traditional MRP logic worked fine for many years in SAP ERP, it did not take advantage of SAP HANA’s internal parallelism, meaning that running MRP on an SAP HANA database would not result in major performance gains.
 To extract the best of the SAP HANA resources and tune the MRP performance, the underlying logic of MRP had to be completely redesigned.